justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 > We must give the checkout step a name, which should be a unique value so that Liferay Commerce can distinguish our new checkout step from other existing checkout steps.
 >
 > The `commerce.checkout.step.order` value indicates how far into the checkout process the checkout step will appear.
-For example, the [shipping method checkout step](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-checkout-web/src/main/java/com/liferay/commerce/checkout/web/internal/util/ShippingMethodCommerceCheckoutStep.java) has a value of 20; giving our checkout step a value of 21, then, will ensure that it appears immediately after the shipping method step.
+For example, the [shipping method checkout step](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-checkout-web/src/main/java/com/liferay/commerce/checkout/web/internal/util/ShippingMethodCommerceCheckoutStep.java) has a value of 20.
+Giving our checkout step a value of 21 will ensure that it appears immediately after the shipping method step.

 ### Implement the `CommerceCheckoutStep` Interface

 To simplify our work in implementing this interface, we can extend a base class to give us functionality to build on top of: [BaseCommerceCheckoutStep](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/util/BaseCommerceCheckoutStep.java).

-After we extend the base class, only the following three methods are still required:
+After we extend the base class, the following three methods are required:

 ```java
 public String getName();